dbanetto/uni/hadoop/report.md

 In this case the wall clock is the time recorded in the log when the MapReduce job started and ended ; this is not the total collective CPU time of all nodes.
+From parallelisation it is known that the ideal speed up is $1/n$ where $n$ is the number of nodes, this implies that ideally by increasing the node count from 1 to 2 the total time would reduce by $1/2$.

 ### Hypothesis